 – We had no experience with Solid Edge, remembers Felix Fischer, an active supporter of the initiative.

+– We started by designing a cup that will be made of two materials to meet the food industry’s requirements.
 The cup’s core is made out of recycled ocean plastic.
 This core is coated with a layer of food-grade plastic.
 Thanks to the various applications in Solid Edge, the team was able to create a complex free-form surface construction with an interesting haptic reminiscent of the ocean’s wavy surface.

 – Even though it’s a relatively simple product, Solid Edge made the process much easier with its simple and intuitive operation.
 It saved us a lot of time, says Fischer.